OpenMS/pyopenms-docs/docs/source/algorithms.rst

 :py:class:`~.ParentPeakMower`, :py:class:`~.Scaler`, :py:class:`~.SpectraMerger`, :py:class:`~.SqrtMower`,
 :py:class:`~.ThresholdMower`, :py:class:`~.WindowMower`.

-Using the same example file as before, we can execute a GaussFilter on our test data as follows:
+Using the same example file as before, we can execute a :py:class:`~.GaussFilter` on our test data as follows:

 .. code-block:: python
+    :linenos:

     from pyopenms import *
     from urllib.request import urlretrieve